Elisabeth Terland: Brighton & Hove Albion

+Manchester United

+On 17 July 2024, it was announced that Terland had signed for Manchester United on a two-year deal with the option for a further year.
+She made her debut on 21 September, starting in an opening day 3–0 win at Old Trafford.
+She scored her first two goals for the club on 13 October, against Tottenham Hotspur in a 3-0 WSL win.
+Both goals were assisted by fellow Norway international Celin Bizet.

+On 27 August 2025, Terland scored her first professional hat-trick in a 4–0 UEFA Champions League qualification win against PSV Eindhoven.
+A month later, on 18 September, she netted another hat-trick in a 3–0 victory against her former club Brann, securing her club's first ever qualification to the Champions League league phase by winning 3–1 on aggregate.

 International career

 Terland has played matches for several Norway youth nation teams, including U15, U16, U17 and U19.
 In her first match with the U15-team against Sweden in 2015, she had two assists.
 In 2019, she was part of the team that took part in the UEFA Under-19 championship in Scotland.

-In Oktober 2019, Terland was called up to the Norway national team for the first time.
+In October 2019, Terland was called up to the Norway national team for the first time.
 She made her debut for the Norway national team on 8 April 2021, coming on as a substitute for Amalie Eikeland against Belgium.
 Terland was part of the Norway national team during the Euro 2022.

+In the first game after the European Championship, the crucial game to win the group in qualifying for the 2023 World Cup against Belgium, she was in the starting XI and won 1–0 with her team, which meant that the Norwegians qualified for the World Cup.

+On 16 June 2025, Terland was called up to the Norway squad for the UEFA Euro 2025.